why, who, & how to go vegan (for morality, wellness & sustainability)

 Meat (especially beef) and dairy is very strongly linked to many diseases namely:

-1) atherscolosis related (e.g. heart disease & ischemic strokes) - although this is especially due to mixing carbohydrates which is even found in dairy (almost unavoidable these days) with saturated fats (especially high in an animal product diet, especially red meat i.e. beef / mutton).
+1) atherscolosis related (e.g. heart disease & ischemic strokes) - although this is especially due to mixing starches (like bread / any grain or legume or root especially potato) or especially processed carbohydrates i.e. sugars (like any pasta, bread, and rice these days) which is almost unavoidable, with anything especially protein (especially high in an animal product diet).
 This incompatible mixing is called Viruddha Ahara.

-3) autoimmune related (e.g. Multiple Scleroris & Rheumatoid Arthritis) - although this is highly related to chemicals used in any agriculture.
+3) autoimmune related (e.g. Multiple Scleroris & Rheumatoid Arthritis) - although this is highly related to chemicals used in any agriculture, but also an acidic diet is attributed.

 One of the prime reasons that people do not believe in veganism is the myth that sugar makes you fat.
 Sugar is carbs and is not limited to monosaccharides (such as glucose, fructose (the worst), and galactose) from processed foods (such as table sugar regardless of how brown, and refined grains) that are easy to break down therefore store and cause many ailments such as diabetes 2, fatty liver disease, insulin resistance, and metabolism disorder.
 Sugar also includes disaccharides such as sucrose from whole fruit and maltose from whole grains, which are healthy in moderation and do not break down so easily.